 “Genetic variants associated with more risk tolerance tend to also be associated with more speeding, drinking, smoking, and cannabis consumption, and with riskier investments and sexual behavior,” Beauchamp said.

 The study is also significant for its size.
 It dwarfs past genetic research on risk tolerance and risky behavior that relied on data from perhaps a few hundred or a few thousand individuals.
-In this work, the researchers look at data from more than a million people including data from about 500,000 23andMe customers who consented to participate in research, and an almost equally large set of data from the UK Biobank.
+In this work, the researchers look at data from more than a million people including data from about 500,000 23andMe customers who consented to participate in research.
+An almost equally large set of data from the UK Biobank was also included in the study.
 The researchers then replicated their findings using data from about ten other small studies.
 The massive sample size for this study — orders of magnitude larger than previous genetic studies on risk tolerance — allowed researchers to see associations they were not able to see before.

 “The study illustrates the power of big data and the potential of the research model pioneered by 23andMe,” said David Hinds, Ph.D., a research fellow and statistical geneticist at 23andMe.
 “AT the same time it is important to point out that these results do not explain much of the variation in risk tolerance.
 More work is needed.”